What is Stalking?

 Healing after stalking isn’t on size-fits-all.
 Some days feel harder than others, and that’s okay.
 Small steps matter.
 Here are few ways students can care for themselves:

-- Talk it out- Vent to a trusted friend, meet with a counselor, or connect with a Victim Advocate.
+- Talk to someone you trust- a friend, counselor, or a Victim Advocate.

 You are not alone.
 Support is available whenever you need it